 In the Bay Area, ranunculus season runs from February through May, with peak quality and availability in March and April.
 By mid-May they begin to wind down — the warm weather shortens their vase life and growers shift to summer varieties.

 April is the sweet spot: ranunculus are at their fullest, most colorful, and most affordable.
-If you're planning a spring event, wedding, or special occasion in April or early May and want ranunculus, this is the window.

 At Flower Icon, we source ranunculus directly from California growers during the season.
 When they're in, they're exceptional.
 When the season ends, we'll tell you rather than substitute with something inferior.

-Shop Shop ranunculus at Flower Icon →
+Shop ranunculus at Flower Icon →

 How to care for ranunculus: making them last